huaminghuangtw/Coursera-Mastering-Programming-with-MATLAB/README.md

 ### Final Project

 In the final project of this course, I used object-oriented programming techniques and developed a MATLAB application with professional graphical user interfaces (GUIs) that visualize COVID-19 pandemic data from around the world.
-I did enjoy doing this project as it's a good chance to apply new skills learned to a real world problem. :)
+I did enjoy doing this project as it's a good chance to apply newly learned skills to a real world problem. :)
 The data obtained from the [Coronavirus Resource Center at the Johns Hopkins University](https://coronavirus.jhu.edu/map.html) is available from the `covid_data.mat` file. (currently including data up till January 30th, 2021)

 <p align="center">